adunkman/dunkman.me/app/content/blog/2014/understanding-d3-selection-operations/index.md

 ---
-layout: blog
 title: Understanding D3 Selection Operations
+date: "2014-09-16"
 summary: Selection operations in D3 (a library designed to help transform DOM elements in response to data sets) can be a bit tricky without understanding how D3 keeps track of your data.
-category: blog
-redirect_from:
+aliases:
   - /code/understanding-d3-selection-operations.html
+  - /blog/2014/understanding-d3-selection-operations.html
 ---

-<aside>Cross-posted from the <a href="http://techtime.getharvest.com/blog/understanding-d3-selection-operations">Harvest Tech Time</a> blog.</aside>
+> Cross-posted from the [Harvest Tech Time](http://techtime.getharvest.com/blog/understanding-d3-selection-operations) blog.

 As you might have heard, Harvest has been working on a [few new things](https://www.getharvest.com/blog/2014/03/introducing-harvest-projects/) recently, including new ways of visualizing data.
 One of the new libraries Harvest has pulled in to help out is D3.